 Chicago City Hall - Find general Chicago City Hall greenroof monitoring info here.
 Read the August 8, 2001 Chicago City Hall Temperature Fluctuation Differences between both sides of the building, greened (City Hall) vs. barren (Cook County) PDF.

-GreenTech U -
+GreenTech Environment and Sustainability -

-Green Roof Test Plots at the Chicago Center for Green Technology - According to the City of Chicago's DOE website, "As part of its ongoing interest in, and commitment to, green roof technology, the City of Chicago Department of Environment (DOE) hired a consultant to carry out an experimental program that compared temperature and stormwater runoff characteristics of a variety of green roofs to conventional roofs.
+Green Roof Test Plots at the Chicago Center for Green Technology - According toan older version of the City of Chicago's DOE website, "As part of its ongoing interest in, and commitment to, green roof technology, the City of Chicago Department of Environment (DOE) hired a consultant to carry out an experimental program that compared temperature and stormwater runoff characteristics of a variety of green roofs to conventional roofs.
 These green and conventional roof systems were installed on top of a series of 6’ x 6’ x 3.5’ sheds on a gravel pad at the Chicago Center for Green Technology (see GreenTech U above).
 The sheds were built in spring 2003 and outfitted with data logging instruments.
 DOE invited several commercial green roof providers to install their green roof systems on individual sheds.
 Six unique green roof products were tested against the performance of three conventional roofing materials (stone, black tar and white reflective pain), all while monitoring baseline local weather conditions.
 Data collection began May 1, 2003.

 City of Toronto